 Provide a layperson's summary of the proposed work.
 Describe, in simple, nontechnical terms, the overall goals of the proposed work, the type(s) of cancer addressed, the potential significance of the results, and the impact of the work on advancing the field of cancer research, early detection, prevention, treatment, or survivorship.
 The information provided in this summary will be made publicly available by CPRIT, particularly if the application is recommended for funding.
 Do not include any proprietary information in the layperson's summary.
-The layperson's summary will also be used by advocate reviewers (section 10.2) in evaluating the significance and impact of the proposed work.
+The layperson's summary will also be used by advocate reviewers (section 10.1) to evaluate the significance and impact of the proposed work.

 9.2.3.
-Goals and Objectives
+Specific Aims and Sub Aims

-List specific goals and objectives for each year of the project.
-These goals and objectives will also be used during the submission and evaluation of progress reports and assessment of project success.
+Please provide a description of the specific aims and sub aims and milestones to be achieved for each year of the project.
+Provide 2 to 3 sentences describing activities to be performed and anticipated milestones.
+These aims will also be used during the submission and evaluation of progress reports and assessment of project success.